yugabyte/yugabyte-db/docs/content/v1.3/architecture/concepts/universe.md

 ## Universe vs cluster

-A Yugabyte DB universe can comprise of one or more clusters.
+A YugabyteDB universe can comprise of one or more clusters.
 Each cluster is a logical group of nodes running YB-TServers that are either performing one of the following replication modes:

 - Synchronous replication
 - Asynchronous replication